Wireless for Machine Learning: Review of radio resource management for federated learning

-Secondly, \ac{FL} does not work with one-shot communication since multiple consensus rounds have to be performed until the desired accuracy is reached.
-This leads to a scenario where the \ac{PS} is tasked with finding a balance between the time per communication round ($T_{\text{round}}$) and the loss decay per round ($\Delta l$), as illustrated in Fig.~\ref{fig:FL-tradeoff}.
-This need for balance leads to new decisions to be made by the \ac{PS}.
-In addition to the usual \ac{RRM} decisions, the \ac{PS} can also: \begin{enumerate} \item Decide how many users will participate in each round, where more users increase $\Delta l$ but also $T_{\text{round}}$. \item Perform aggregation frequency control, which means to decide how many local training iterations each device performs before communicating their update. \item Select the batch size of each user device's training algorithm. \end{enumerate}
+In \ac{FL}, multiple communication rounds have to be performed until the desired accuracy is reached.
+As is generally true for iterative algorithms, there is a tradeoff in \ac{FL} between the computational complexity of each communication round versus the total number of rounds.
+Specifically, the time per communication round ($T_{\text{round}}$) and the loss decay per round ($\Delta l$) must be carefully balanced, as illustrated in Figure~\ref{fig:FL-tradeoff}.
+Both $T_{\text{round}}$ and $\Delta l$ are impacted by the \ac{RRM} decisions.
+Additionally, this need for balance leads to new decisions to be made by the \ac{PS} such as: \begin{enumerate} \item Deciding how many users will participate in each round; \item Performing aggregation frequency control, which means to decide how many local training iterations each device performs before communicating their update; \item Selecting the batch size of each user device's training algorithm. \end{enumerate}

-\subsubsection{Participation Maximization}
+In the following, we discuss important topics within \ac{RRM} for \ac{FL} that the literature has addressed.

+\subsection{Participation maximization}

 The first paper written about \ac{RRM} for \ac{FL} is on the topic of client selection~\cite{nishio2019client}.
-In the original \ac{FL} protocol, each communication round begins by the \ac{PS} selecting a random fraction of clients and sending them the global classifier model~\cite{mcmahan2016communication}.
+In the original \ac{FL} protocol, \mbox{FedAvg}, each communication round begins by the \ac{PS} selecting a random fraction of clients and sending them the global classifier model~\cite{mcmahan2017communication}.
 The authors of~\cite{nishio2019client} demonstrated the inefficiency of this selection over wireless networks, due to the heterogeneity of channel conditions in the network.
-If clients with very poor channels are selected, the uplink transmission takes very long and the straggler problem will then significantly slow down the training process.
+If clients with poor channels are selected, the uplink transmission is slow and the straggler problem will significantly slow down the training process.
 Alongside channel heterogeneity, computational resource heterogeneity will lead to the same problem.